Tporkka/Create-Your-Own-Weather-Database/README.md

 ### Why bother

-The weather can have a large impact on businesses outcomes and other facets of life.
+Weather can have a large impact on businesses outcomes and other facets of life.
 Unfortunately, it can be difficult to analyze this impact without accurate historical data in a structured format.
 Storing historical weather in clean time series allows you to quantify this impact, and more importantly, create models to better predict future outcomes.

 ### Dependencies
 Python 3 (Packages: requests, datetime, json, pandas, os, math, time)